Shijingwen/try/_news/announcement_8.md

 ---
 layout: post
-date: 2023-9-1 07:59:00-0400
+date: 2024-1-15 07:59:00-0400
 inline: true
 ---

-I am happy to announce that I have been accepted into WiCyS Security Training Scholarship!
+I will be an intern at AT&T Lab and conduct study on Cellular IOT and Internet of Vehicles.
+Looking forward to the interesting project!